 Get all the latest news on coronavirus and more delivered daily to your inbox.
 Sign up here.

-An inmate on death row in Pennsylvania – whom authorities recently said was “likely innocent” of the murder he was convicted of decades ago – was hospitalized over the weekend after showing symptoms of the coronavirus, court documents said.
+An inmate on death row in Pennsylvania -- whom authorities recently said was “likely innocent” of the murder he was convicted of decades ago -- was ordered to be hospitalized over the weekend after showing symptoms of the coronavirus, according to court documents.

-Walter Ogrod, 55, was transported to an outside hospital for testing and treatment Saturday after spending nearly two weeks in the prison infirmary at the State Correctional Institution Phoenix, in Montgomery County, showing symptoms associated with COVID-19.
+Walter Ogrod, 55, was expected to be transported to an outside hospital for testing and treatment after spending nearly two weeks in the prison infirmary at the State Correctional Institution Phoenix, in Montgomery County, showing symptoms associated with COVID-19.

 His legal team filed the transfer request on his behalf last week.
 The emergency order was approved by the Philadelphia Court of Common Pleas, with support from the city’s District Attorney’s Office, on Saturday, the Philadelphia Inquirer reported.